2600hz/kazoo/doc/engineering/make.md

 When run in an application, checks `src` and `include` for `.erl` and `.hrl`.

 This checker just looks at Erlang comments (prefixed by %) and atom/string/binary literals.
 So anything after `%` or between `'...'`, `"..."`, or `<<"...">>`.

+## Changing the base branch

+Several targets calculate the difference between a base branch (`origin/master` by default) and the current branch.
+Should you need to change the base branch you can prefix the command with `BASE_BRANCH="upstream/branch" make {TARGET}`